modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 ## 7. Reference FMUs

-In addition to FMUs exported by tools listed in the tools table, there will be a (growing) number of [Reference FMUs](https://github.com/modelica/Reference-FMUs).
+In addition to FMUs exported by tools listed in the tools table, there are [Reference FMUs](https://github.com/modelica/Reference-FMUs).
 Mostly manually built, they test correct implementation of different FMU properties, such as call sequence compliance.
 In a sense, these FMUs are the opposite of the FMI Compliance Checker.